Derivative-Informed Projected Neural Networks for High-Dimensional Parametric Maps Governed by PDEs: Numerical Experiments

 We compare the projected neural networks against a full space neural network.
 The full space neural network (FS) maps the input data to the output dimension, $d_Q$.
 We consider $d_Q < d_M$, so that the FS is not too high dimensional.
 For both the projected and full space networks we use two nonlinear layers for simplicity and ease of training, with softplus activation functions; these choices performed well during training.
 For each of the projected neural networks the weights in the input layer are be fixed during training, while the weights in the output layer are trained, which we find improved the generalization accuracy.
 This allows for a neural network with a parsimonious training weight dimension independent of $d_M$.
 We do not include the effect of training the input layer in these results; these networks only performed well when the trained input reduced network weights were used as an initial guess, and even then they did not outperform the input reduced networks.
 This came at the expense of increasing the neural network weight dimension by orders of magnitude.
 The input and output projectors were orthogonalized and rescaled, which significantly improved generalization accuracy.
 For more details see Appendix \ref{appendix_implementation_specifics}.

-The naming conventions we use for the neural networks used in this work is AS for the neural networks that use the AS projector for the input and the POD projector for the outputs.
-We call the networks that use KLE for the input and POD for the output KLE networks.
-We call the Gaussian random projected networks RS for random space, and the full space networks FS.
-We investigate two numerical examples which involve parametric maps related to PDE-governed inference problems.
+The naming conventions we use for the neural networks is ``DIPNet'' for the neural networks that use the AS projector for the input and the POD projector for the outputs.
+We call the networks that use KLE for the input and POD for the output ``KLE'' networks.
+We call the Gaussian random projected networks ``RS'' for random space, and the full space networks ``FS.''
+We investigate two numerical examples that involve parametric maps related to PDE-governed inference problems.

-The first example is a 2D semi-linear convection-reaction-diffusion PDE, where the parameters $m$ represents a coefficient in a nonlinear reaction term.
+The first example is a 2D semi-linear convection-diffusion-reaction PDE, where the parameters $m$ represents a coefficient in a nonlinear reaction term.
 The second example is a 2D Helmholtz PDE with a single source, where the parameters $m$ represents a variable coefficient.
 In both examples the outputs are the PDE state evaluated at some points the interior of the PDE domain.

 Both problems use a Gaussian distribution with Mat\'{e}rn covariance for the uncertain parameter distribution $\nu(m)$, for more information see Appendix \ref{section_matern_prior}.
 The Mat\'{e}rn covariance can be represented by the inverse of a coercive elliptic operator.
 The KLE basis vectors are taken as eigenvectors corresponding to the leading eigenvalues of the discrete covariance, discretized by a finite element method.